brandur/sorg/content/drafts/mongodb.md

 _M:I reference?_

-## Non-issues
+## Non-issues (#non-issues)

+I'll start off by addressing some of the more typical reasons that MongoDB is criticized.
+While everything in this section is a perfectly valid concern, I'll argue that there are _far_ more important reasons that you should never use the database.

-### Data Loss
+### Data Integrity (#data-integrity)

-I'll give them a pass; every early database has this problem.
+For a very long time, MongoDB considered a write to be complete and fully persisted [as soon as it had been buffered in the outgoing socket buffer of the client host][broken-by-design].
+It's hopefully needless to say, but such behavior doesn't even beget a partial guarantee of data integrity, and could easily result in your most important information being flushed down the drain.

+Although it was _years_ before this problem was ever addressed, I'm willing to give them a pass so as not to detract from more important matters.
+As of version 3, MongoDB clients now default their [`w` "write concern" to 1][write-concerns], meaning that writes are not considered persisted until confirmed by a standalone MongoDB server or replica set primary, which means that by default, your data will largely be safe on a modern version of MongoDB.

-### Bad Benchmarks
+### Bad Benchmarks (#bad-benchmarks)

-I'm willing to give them the benefit of the doubt here by applying Hanlon's
-Razor: I think it's far more likely that the botched benchmarks were the result of incompetence than malice.
+One of the early hot features of MongoDB was its speed, and particularly how well it performed compared to RDMS equivalents.
+As it turns out, these incredible speed benchmarks had more to do with its quesionable approach to data integrity (as discussed above) rather than any advancement made by the 10gen team.
+After version 3 was released with safer write defaults, [it quickly became obvious that MongoDB had lost the performance edge that it had originally touted][broken-by-design].

+Once again, I'm going to give MongoDB a pass on this one.
+If we apply [Hanlon's Razor][razor], I think it's much more likely that the original MongoDB developers fundamentally didn't understand that the way they were confirming writes was problematic.
+They ran some benchmarks, and believing the numbers to be the inherent result of their own programming genius, flouted them for the world to see.
+Later when they realized that guaranteeing data integrity was something that a lot of people cared about, and slowly started withdrawing their claims around superior performance.

+However, the incident does given us some insight into the MongoDB developers themselves, mostly notably how their inexperience with data systems could have had dangerously harmful results.

-### Failure to Comply to CAP
+### Failure to Comply to CAP (#cap)

-## Problems
+## Problems (#problems)

-### No Transactions
+### No Transactions (#no-transactions)

 What happens in a big MongoDB-based production system when a request that commits multiple documents fails halfway through?
 Well, it's exactly what you